 This scooter is not much different from the Hiboy Max3 in terms of performance, but it does come with a removable battery, and two self-regenerative tires filled with anti-puncture slime.
 All of this, coupled with its two locks – a digital one and a combination lock with a built-in cable, kind of make it a much better deal for its price.

-Of course, the GoTrax G4 does cost about $100 to $200 more than the Hiboy Max3, but if this isn’t a huge hit to your wallet, I would recommend going for this model over the cheaper one any day.
+Of course, the GoTrax G4 does cost about $100 to $200 more than the Hiboy Max3, but if this isn’t a huge hit to your wallet, and you are concerned about theft, then you can check out my detailed review of the GoTrax G4.

 Who should not get the Hiboy Max3 Electric Scooter?